morinted/plover_theory/sounds/ee.md

 1. Are you ready to see this scary haunted house?
 1. Even if you get out of here, you will never be the same.
 1. I was born the year before your mother was born.
 What is your year of birth?
+1. How do you feel when people tell you that your company brings them joy?
 1. Let me tell you my story, I am sure you do not have anything else to do tonight that beats sharing a beer with a new friend.
-See, I fought in a war.
-It was not anything I would do again, but I do not hate the fact that I was there.
-I had many friends both gained and gone due to those events.
-We have been told that we saved the people back home, but all I feel is grief for all the people I let down.
-War is not a thing to chase after, I wish it could be put to bed forever.
+1. It was not anything I would do again, but I do not hate the fact that I was there.
+1. I feel at home with you and want to stay together forever.
+1. Are you really ready to tell these people about the many things you did on your trip?

 ### 2. Find Outlines